-It's safe to say that the majority of my job revolves around home décor products.
-Since joining the MyDomaine team two years ago, my daily routine has remained relatively consistent.
-I start the day with a press showing to see a brand's latest products IRL, return to the office to sift through hundreds of emails about up-and-coming brands and home innovations, scour the internet for products to feature in my stories, and end the day with a press event, again, usually spotlighting new-season wares.
+It's safe to say that the majority of our jobs on team MyDomaine revolves around home décor products.
+Our daily routine is relatively consistent.
+We start the day with a press showing to see a brand's latest products IRL, return to the office to sift through hundreds of emails about up-and-coming brands and home innovations, scour the internet for products to feature in our stories, and end the day with a press event, again, usually spotlighting new-season wares.

-Having followed this routine for more than 550 days, it's only natural that a few of those products have found their way into my shopping cart.
+Having followed this routine for years now, it's only natural that a few of those products have found their way into our shopping carts.
 They're not all big-ticket items either.
 Ahead I've rounded up a few (okay, 98 is more than a few) home décor items under $100 that have caught my eye lately.
 From sculptural marble candleholders and whimsical art to bulbous vases and plush linens, they're proof you don't have to spend big to inject personality in your home.

 OBJECTS AND DÉCOR

 Sculpture or candleholder?